What Is The Phylum For Humans

 Comprehensive Overview

 The Phylum Chordata is further divided into several subphyla, with humans belonging to the Subphylum Vertebrata.
 Vertebrates are characterized by having a vertebral column, a bony or cartilaginous structure that protects the spinal cord and supports the body.
-Other key features of chordates include a dorsal hollow nerve cord, pharyngeal slits, and a post-anal tail, all of which may be present only during embryonic development in some species.
+Worth adding: other key features of chordates include a dorsal hollow nerve cord, pharyngeal slits, and a post-anal tail, all of which may be present only during embryonic development in some species.
 These characteristics highlight the shared evolutionary history and developmental patterns among chordates.

 Distinguishing Features of Chordates